 Ovulation Period or Cycle is the time period of 12 -14 hours and divided into Follicular Phase and Luteal Phase.
 Symptoms of Ovulation are rise in basal body temperature, change in body language, abdominal and muscle cramps, light blood spotting.
 Ovulation cycle helps in monitoring chances of getting pregnant.

 Often we experience wondering with the questions about ovulation when we try to understand our reproductive system a little better.
-At many a times we are caught between shame and hesitation to ask our peers or medical professionals about ovulation and ovulation cycle.
+At many times we are caught between shame and hesitation to ask our peers or medical professionals about ovulation and ovulation cycle.
 However, more you, better it is as understanding when you are ovulating is very crucial if you are planning to have a baby or aborting the plan.
+(1) (2)

 Ovulation is a biological process in women where an ovum is released from one of her ovaries.
-It happens in each menstrual cycle when the reproductive hormones of the body such as estrogen stimulates and signals the ovaries to release an unfertilized egg to fallopian tube.
+It happens in each menstrual cycle when the reproductive hormones of the body such as estrogen stimulate and signals the ovaries to release an unfertilized egg to the fallopian tube.
 During this process, the uterus lining or endometrium thickens itself and prepares to receive a fertilized egg or an embryo.

 What is Ovulation period

 Ovulation is the process which lasts for 12-14 hours.
 Generally, this time length is known as ovulation period or ovulation cycle.
 Ovulation periodis divided into two phases.
 The first phase of ovulation period is known as the follicular phase which starts from the first day of her last menstrual period which continues till ovulation.
 The second phase is the luteal phase starting from the ovulation day until the beginning of the next menstrual period.
 (5) (6)

 Fun fact:luteal phase is more static than the follicular phase which generally comes with a more stable timeline.
 However, the condition here is your regular menstrual cycle.